Remote Work

 App2Go Remotely accessible applications such as R, SPSS, etc. Productivity

-Confluence Wiki Provides a platform to easily share information with your team using the web.
+Confluence Wiki Provides a platform to share information with your team on the web easily.
 Collaboration

 DocuSign Electronically receive, complete, and sign documents securely with automated workflow.
 Collaboration

-Filelocker Conveniently and securely share large files with other people both on and off campus.
+Filelocker Conveniently and securely share large files with other people on and off campus.
 File transfer

 Google Chat 1:1 chat or a dedicated group workspace Chat makes it easy to collaborate with your team in an organized way.
 Collaboration

-Google Meet Without any type of special account, host video calls using a computer or mobile device.
+Google Meet Host video calls using a computer or mobile device without any particular account.
 Calls can now include up to 250 participants!
 Collaboration

-ImageNow A document imaging and workflow management tool used for easily capturing, organizing, and managing documents.
+ImageNow A document imaging and workflow management tool used for efficiently capturing, organizing, and managing documents.
 Collaboration

 Zoom Send and receive video and audio and share and annotate computer content in conferences with up to 300 participants.
 Collaboration